DeVisE: Behavioral Testing of Medical Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) are increasingly used in clinical decision support, yet current evaluation methods often fail to distinguish genuine medical reasoning from superficial patterns.
-We introduce \benchmark{} (\textbf{\underline{De}}mographics and \textbf{\underline{Vi}}tal \textbf{\underline{s}}igns \textbf{\underline{E}}valuation), a behavioral testing framework for probing fine-grained clinical understanding.
-We construct a dataset of ICU discharge notes from MIMIC-IV, generating both raw (real-world) and template-based (synthetic) versions with controlled single-variable counterfactuals targeting demographic (age, gender, ethnicity) and vital sign attributes.
-We evaluate five LLMs spanning general-purpose and medically fine-tuned variants, under both zero-shot and fine-tuned settings.
-We assess model behavior via (1) input-level sensitivity--how counterfactuals alter the likelihood of a note; and (2) downstream reasoning--how they affect predicted hospital length-of-stay.
-Our results show that zero-shot models exhibit more coherent counterfactual reasoning patterns, while fine-tuned models tend to be more stable yet less responsive to clinically meaningful changes.
-Notably, demographic factors subtly but consistently influence outputs, emphasizing the importance of fairness-aware evaluation.
-This work highlights the utility of behavioral testing in exposing the reasoning strategies of clinical LLMs and informing the design of safer, more transparent medical AI systems.\footnote{Our benchmark is available at \url{https://github.com/camztag/DeVisE}}
+Large language models (LLMs) are increasingly applied in clinical decision support, yet current evaluations rarely reveal whether their outputs reflect genuine medical reasoning or superficial correlations.
+We introduce \benchmark{} (\textbf{\underline{De}}mographics and \textbf{\underline{Vi}}tal \textbf{\underline{s}}igns \textbf{\underline{E}}valuation), a behavioral testing framework that probes fine-grained clinical understanding through controlled counterfactuals.
+Using intensive care unit (ICU) discharge notes from MIMIC-IV, we construct both raw (real-world) and template-based (synthetic) variants with single-variable perturbations in demographic (age, gender, ethnicity) and vital sign attributes.
+We evaluate eight LLMs, spanning general-purpose and medical variants, under zero-shot setting.
+Model behavior is analyzed through (1) input-level sensitivity, capturing how counterfactuals alter perplexity, and (2) downstream reasoning, measuring their effect on predicted ICU length-of-stay and mortality.
+Overall, our results show that standard task metrics obscure clinically relevant differences in model behavior, with models differing substantially in how consistently and proportionally they adjust predictions to counterfactual perturbations.\footnote{Our benchmark is available at \url{https://github.com/camztag/DeVisE}}